 In the shopping mall sector, the Group holds several leading malls, including Azrieli Jerusalem mall, Azrieli Tel Aviv mall, Azrieli Ayalon mall, and Azrieli Mall Hayam in Eilat.
 The Company also holds and manages office properties, including some of the most prominent in Israel, such as the Azrieli Tel Aviv Center and Azrieli Sarona tower.
 The Company also operates in the senior housing sector, and as of the report date manages four active senior homes.
-In the residential rental sector, in 2022 the Company commenced occupancy of the ~210-apartment residential tower at Azrieli Town built by the Company; and in the report period, the Company won a tender for construction of a project in Herzliya, as detailed in Section 1.2.3.7 below.
+In the rental housing sector, in 2022 the Company commenced occupancy of the ~210apartment residential tower at Azrieli Town built by the Company in Tel Aviv; and during the report period, the Company won a tender for construction of a project in Herzliya, as detailed in Section 1.2.3.7 below.
 In the United States, the Company holds several office buildings, mainly in Houston and Austin, Texas.
 The Company holds full ownership of Green Mountain, a company operating in the Data Center industry in Norway.
 During the report period, the Company completed the acquisition of a company operating in this industry in London, as detailed in Section 1.2.3.2 below.
-The Company also has a holding of approx. 32.5% in a company operating mainly in the Data Centers industry in North America, and as the Company reported on June 20, 2023, the Company's partners in Compass have engaged in an agreement for the sale of holdings in Compass, and the Company will tag along and sell its holdings in Compass, as stated in Section 1.2.3.8 below.
-In addition, the Company holds the Mount Zion Hotel in Jerusalem, and in the report period the Company acquired the Red Rock hotel in Eilat, as detailed in Section 1.2.3.6 below.
+After the report period, the Company sold its holdings (~32.5%) in Compass, a company operating mainly in the Data Centers industry in North America, as stated in Section 1.2.3.8 below.
+In addition, the Company is developing the Mount Zion Hotel in Jerusalem, and during the report period the Company acquired the Red Rock hotel in Eilat, as detailed in Section 1.2.3.6 below.

-Azrieli Group has an extraordinary pipeline of hundreds of thousands of square meters of office, retail, residential rental and senior housing space, in projects which will contribute significantly to the Group's future growth.
+Azrieli Group has an extraordinary pipeline of hundreds of thousands of square meters of office, retail, rental housing and senior housing space, in projects which will contribute significantly to the Group's future growth.
 In addition, we constantly invest in the preservation of the quality and value of our current property portfolio.

-In addition to its real estate operations, the Group owns the Azrieli.com ecommerce platform and, as of the report date, has a financial holding of Bank Leumi stock (approx. 2.3%).
+In addition to its real estate operations, the Group owns the Azrieli.com e-commerce platform and, as of the report date, has a financial holding of Bank Leumi stock (approx. 2.3%).

 Azrieli Group's financial strength puts it in a class of its own among real estate companies.
-The Company has low leverage, with a net debt to assets ratio of just 37%.
+The Company has low leverage, with a net debt to assets ratio of just 38%.
 We target the best locations for our properties, to provide good transportation access over time and form a significant part of their urban environment.
 The location and quality of the properties are planned to serve as the best platform for our malls' tenants and visitors.
 As Israel's leading and strongest real estate group, Azrieli Group intends to continue its work in the real estate sector, and lead the development and management of high-quality, modern and innovative income-producing properties in Israel and overseas.
 The Group will continue to focus on its core business, while investing in new growth engines and applying advanced technologies.

-Established in 198 3 NIS 5.6 billion distributed ir since the IPO in 201 ~ 1.4 million sqm of leasabl and ~0.7 million sqm under dev Israel's largest real estate cor total assets of NIS 49 b Shareholders Equit NIS 22.2billion ý 98% occupancy rat te
+Established in 1983 NIS 5.6 billion distributed in dividends since the IPO in 2010 ~ 1.4 million sqm of leasable areas and ~0.7 million sqm under development Israel's largest real estate company with total assets of NIS 51.2 billion